El Cortez (Las Vegas): History

 Marion Hicks and J.C.
 Grayson built El Cortez, downtown Las Vegas' first major resort, for $245,000.
 El Cortez opened on November 7, 1941.
 The location at 6th Street and Fremont was originally considered too far from downtown, but it quickly became so profitable that Bugsy Siegel, Meyer Lansky, Gus Greenbaum and Moe Sedway bought the property in 1945 from J. Kell Houssels for $600,000.
 In 1942, FBI documents described Isadore Blumenfeld, alias Kid Cann, as the, "recognized leader of graft and racketeering in Minneapolis".
 They added that Blumenfeld was, "known to have corrupted City and County officials... and has been known to harbor criminals of various types."
 The same files also report that Kid Cann often boasted that he had the Minneapolis City Council, "in the palm of his hand."
 These files further allege that Kid Cann was involved with Bugsy Siegel in the running of the El Cortez Hotel and Casino in Las Vegas.

 John Kell (J. Kell) Houssels Sr. (1895–1979) had originally opened the 59-room hotel and casino before the sale to the major organized crime figures.
 Houssels purchased the hotel back from Siegel's group in 1946 for $766,000.
 In 1963, the Pavilion Rooms were added after the hotel was purchased by Jackie Gaughan.
-Another 15-story tower addition was completed in 1980.
+Another 15-story tower addition was opened in 1984.

+Operations

+Gaughan ownership (1963–2008)

 The 64-room Cabana Suites were completed in the former Ogden House in 2009, bringing the total room count to its current 364.
 Gaughan, a casino owner and operator since the early 1950s, lived in El Cortez's tower penthouse and was known to be on the casino floor almost daily.
 The property is one of the few casinos to have never changed its exterior façade in Las Vegas, retaining the same signage and ranch-themed architecture for over seventy years.

-Current operation

 Jackie Gaughan's son Michael Gaughan ran the sports and race book in the current casino under the name South Point Race and Sports Book during the late 2000s, but the sports book is now run by Station Casinos.
 El Cortez has undergone several renovations, with the latest major remodeling completed in 2006.
 New carpet, marble flooring, gaming machines, refurbished guest rooms and an upgraded kitchen for the restaurant were added.
-Although only a block away from the Fremont Street Experience, the hotel is part of the newly-created Fremont East section of downtown.
+Although only a block away from the Fremont Street Experience, the hotel is part of the newly created Fremont East section of downtown.
 It has also created a main entrance off Las Vegas Boulevard (5th Street) by opening a block-long pedestrian walkway from the boulevard to the hotel's main entrance on 6th Street.
 El Cortez is also well known in the casino industry as the most prominent "break-in house" for new table-game dealers to get experience before moving onto bigger properties.
 The separate hotel in the back, the 100-room Ogden House, has been completely renovated into the 64-suite Cabana Suites.